Updated June 1, 2023

 a.
 This query is to update the output as Spanish in Spain.

 b.
-The decimal point is replaced by comma ‘,’ instead of dot ‘.’ in this locale.
-And there is no grouping thousands in this format.
+The decimal point is replaced by comma ‘,’ instead of a dot.” in this locale.
+And there are no grouping thousands in this format.

-In this locale, the comma (,) is used as decimal point and dot (.) to group thousands.
-This is reverse of default locale en_EN.
+In this location, use a comma (,) to represent the decimal point and group thousands using a dot (.).
+This is the reverse of the default locale en_EN.

-In this article, we saw the syntax and examples of FORMAT function.
-FORMAT function is used to display an output in the desired format with proper decimal places defined.
-This is used in the SELECT query and the syntax includes the numeric to be formatted, the number of decimal places, and optionally the locale can also be specified.
+In this article, we saw the syntax and examples of the FORMAT function.
+FORMAT function displays output in the desired format with proper decimal places defined.
+The syntax for the SELECT query includes formatting the numerical value, specifying the desired number of decimal places, and optionally including the locale.
 An important point to be noted is that the data type of the values is to be decimal.
-Because in INT data type, the decimal places already do not hold valid.
+Because in the INT data type, the decimal places already do not hold valid.
 The default locale value is en_EN.